The Transfer Pricing Law Review: Cyprus

 Buying or selling of goods or services

-Transactions involving the buying or selling of goods or services predominantly use a cost-plus or similar method,19 whereby one applies a reasonable (near arm's-length) gross profit margin or, occasionally, if these services constitute low value-added services, a thin margin earned on the cost incurred for performing this service may suffice.
+Transactions involving the buying or selling of goods or services predominantly use a cost-plus or similar method,19 whereby one applies a reasonable (near arm's-length) gross profit margin or, occasionally, if these services constitute low-value-added services, a thin margin earned on the cost incurred for performing this service may suffice.

-If the transaction involves finished or semi-finished products and the profile of the 'manufacturer' is that of a limited-risk manufacturer, determined by reference to: its functions performed (comprising storing, making minor changes or additions to the end product); undertaking minor business risks relative to the overall creation of value of the group); and minor assets used, the common approach is to apply a reasonable gross profit margin that reflects the average gross profit margin used in the industry or a gross profit margin of nearing comparable.
+If the transaction involves finished or semi-finished products and the profile of the 'manufacturer' is that of a limited-risk manufacturer, determined by reference to its functions performed (comprising storing, making minor changes or additions to the end product); undertaking minor business risks relative to the overall creation of value of the group); and minor assets used, the common approach is to apply a reasonable gross profit margin that reflects the average gross profit margin used in the industry or a gross profit margin of nearing comparable.

 Similarly, if the company is a limited distributor, determined by reference to its limited functions, and risks assumed as well as assets used (not creating or owning any intangible), the common approach is to apply a reasonable gross profit margin.
-Occasionally, a similar to resale price methodology may apply instead.
+Occasionally, a similar to resale price or TNMM methodology may apply instead.

 Regarding services, the cost-plus methodology usually applies.
 Cost-plus comparables are generally acceptable in these types of transactions, and taxpayers generally use average gross profit margins that apply in the specific service industry or in the broader service industry.